Raquel Leviss Makes Her ‘Vanderpump Rules’ Role Official With Waitressing Gig At SUR Restaurant

 While Leviss and Kennedy have endured relationship challenges throughout their time together on the Bravo TV reality show, they appear to be in a great place today and frequently share photos of one another on their Instagram pages.
 Most recently, the couple chronicled the filming of the opening credits for Season 8, which were filmed at the restaurant days ago.

 As The Inquisitr previously reported, rumors regarding Leviss’ potential full-time position on Vanderpump Rules Season 8 began swirling earlier this year after she shared a photo of herself filming a confessional scene for the series.
-However, as fans well know, the taping of a confessional scene doesn’t necessarily mean that she’s full-time.
+However, as fans well know, the taping of a confessional scene doesn’t necessarily mean full-time status.

-Joining Leviss and Kennedy for Season 8 are the returning members from Season 7 and several new members, including Max Boyens, Dayna Kathan and Brett Caprioni.
+Joining Leviss and Kennedy for Season 8 are the returning members from Season 7 and several new faces, including Max Boyens, Dayna Kathan, and Brett Caprioni.
 Boyens is the current manager of TomTom, the restaurant in West Hollywood owned by Lisa Vanderpump, Tom Schwartz, and Tom Sandoval, and both Kathan and Caprioni work at SUR Restaurant alongside Leviss.

-Us Weekly magazine confirmed the identities of the new cast members on October 2.
+Us Weekly confirmed the identities of the new cast members October 2.

 “Scheana and Max were super adorable.
 He had his arm around her and was kissing her forehead,” an eyewitness told the magazine in November 2018.